-Take time with your meals and enjoy them at a table with your friends and family (the holidays are a perfect time to practice this!).
-Linger at the dinner table - not to eat more, but to spend more time chewing and savouring as opposed to gobbling.
+Take time with your meals and enjoy them at a table (the holidays are a perfect time to practice this!).
+Linger at the dinner table – not to eat more, but to spend more time chewing and savouring as opposed to gobbling.
 The more awareness we bring to what, where, when and why we are eating, the sooner great health will unfold before us.

 9. Keep Good Company

-The holidays are a tricky time when it comes to negotiating the relationships of those we spend this time of year with.
-We can't choose our family but we can choose our friends.
+The holidays are a tricky time when it comes to negotiating the relationships of those we spend this time of year with – especially these days when we have fewer options.
+We can’t choose our family but we can choose our friends.
 Though for many, spending the holidays with family is a joyful and easy time.
-If that's not your situation, however, it's important that you carve out time to celebrate the goodness of life with those of your own choosing.
+If that’s not your situation, however, it’s important that you carve out time to celebrate the goodness of life with those of your own choosing.
 Spending time alone, can also be the best company of all, sometimes.

 Holiday Party Survival Guide

 - Drinking is optional!
 Cranberry and soda is delicious.
-You can also bring your own mocktails.
+You can also make your own mocktails.

 - Eat a small, healthy snack before the party so you don’t arrive starving.

 - Get a plate!
 Take assorted appetizers onto your plate instead of grazing and picking throughout the party.